Learn which baby cup is best for your little one and read about the pros and cons about open cups, straw cups, 360 cups, and sippy cups.

 Cons: You may notice a funky smell when you first get the cups (that’s not unusual for plastic or silicone cups)–it’ll fade pretty soon.
 And since it’s so soft-sided, beware if your tot is a squeezer.

-Sharon Says: These bamboo cups are safe, degradable, stackable, and sustainable.
+Sharon Says: These bamboo cups for baby are safe, degradable, stackable, and sustainable.
 They’re considered non-toxic and green, which will make you feel great about offering these cups to your little one.
 They come in a 6-pack filled with adorable colored open cups that easily stack for simple storage.
 They’re also freezer and dishwasher safe.

 Cons: The bamboo material may make these cups slightly slippery for kids, so be sure to use once your little sipper is more of a sippy pro.